-If you have a cracked tooth, you have a very commonly occurring problem in one of your teeth.
+If you have a cracked tooth, you have one of the most common problems that can occur in your mouth.

 A cracked tooth can be a very painful experience.
 Cracks develop over a lifetime of heavy use and especially when teeth are subjected to the stress of chewing hard foods, ice, or biting on unexpected hard objects.
-The most susceptible teeth are molars and bicuspids subject to heavy wear that have large fillings.
+The most susceptible teeth are molars and bicuspids, because they are subject to heavy wear and have large fillings.
 People who clench their teeth excessively can crack unfilled and otherwise perfect teeth.
-Painful, incomplete cracks are sometimes difficult to diagnose.
-Once a section of tooth breaks off (complete crack), pain usually subsides and the diagnosis is obvious.
+Painful, incomplete cracks are sometimes difficult to diagnose, but once a section of tooth breaks off (complete crack), pain usually subsides and the diagnosis is obvious.

 Signs and Symptoms: